seanbell/starcluster-startceleryworker/README.md

 setup_class = celery_worker.StartCeleryWorker

 # The base of the git code repository that the workers use.
 The repo and all
-# submodules will be updated.
+# submodules will be updated via "git pull; git submodule init; git submodule
+# update".
 git_sync_dir = ~/repo

 # Directory where the celery worker will run